-This Chicken Pineapple Fried Rice Recipe is easy to make and comes together easily with some freshly cut pineapple and leftover rice and Broiled Teriyaki Chicken Thighs.
-It’s as tasty as it is beautiful and has been featured on NBC’s website.
+This Nut-Free Chicken Pineapple Fried Rice Recipe is easy to make and comes together easily with some freshly cut pineapple and leftover rice and Broiled Teriyaki Chicken Thighs, a recipe that has been featured on NBC’s website.
 Update: Minor edits on July 1, 2023

 BC (before children) Date Night Inspiration

 Flashback to 14 years ago, my husband and I enjoy a date night at a Thai restaurant and we ordered a Chicken Pineapple Fried Rice.
 It was delicious and the presentation is memorable: the fried rice is served in a pineapple bowl, a pineapple cut lengthwise with the flesh scooped out, complete with the leafy top.

 It’s so beautifully presented and delicious but not something my children can safely enjoy as this Thai dish typically contains cashews and the risk of cross-contact too great due to lots of nuts on the menu.
 I learned how to make other Thai inspired dishes such as Garlicky Cabbage with Fish Sauce Stir-Fry and Peanut Free Pad Thai That You Can Eat Everyday.